Long Branch High School: Athletics

 The Long Branch High School Green Wave compete in Division A North of the Shore Conference, an athletic conference comprised of public and private high schools in Monmouth County and Ocean County along the Jersey Shore.
 The conference operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
-With 1,146 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
+With 1,146 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
 The school was classified by the NJSIAA as Group IV South for football for 2024–2026, which included schools with 890 to 1,298 students.

-The boys track team won the Group III spring / outdoor track state championship in 1933-1938, 1949 and 1967.
+The boys' track team won the Group III spring / outdoor track state championship in 1933–1938, 1949, and 1967.
 The six-year streak of consecutive titles in the 1930s is tied for the fourth-longest streak in the state.

 The boys' bowling team won the overall state championship in 1958, edging Bloomfield High School by 20 pins to take the NJSIAA's first state tournament in the sport.

-The boys track team won the Group III indoor track state championship in 1967, 1975 (as co-champion) and 1982.
+The boys' track team won the Group III indoor track state championship in 1967, 1975 (as co-champion), and 1982.

-The boys' basketball team won the Group III championship in 1970 (vs. Orange High School in the final game of the playoff tournament), 1977 (vs. Ridgefield Park High School), 1980 (vs. Weequahic High School) and 1998 (vs. Parsippany High School), and won the Group II title in 1997 (vs. Dwight Morrow High School).
+The boys' basketball team won the Group III championship in 1970 (versus Orange High School in the final game of the playoff tournament), 1977 (versus Ridgefield Park High School), 1980 (versus Weequahic High School), and 1998 (versus Parsippany High School), and won the Group II title in 1997 (versus Dwight Morrow High School).
 The team finished the 1970 season with a 26-0 record and won the Group III title, the program's first, with a 90-74 win against Orange High School in the tournament final.
 The 1977 team finished the season with a 30-0 record after winning the Group III title with an 81-62 victory at the Jadwin Gymnasium against Ridgefield Park in the championship game.
 The 1980 team finished the season with a 26-3 with a 35-31 win against Weequahic in the Group III playoff finals.